 Fixing A Dishwasher Stuck On One Cycle

-Your Dishwasher May Need a Reset
+Your Dishwasher Needs a Reset

 Water Temperature Issues

-Your dishwasher is likely to be stuck in the wash mode in cases where the water is not hot enough or the thermostat is not working properly.
-If the water is not at the right temperature, it will not progress to the next cycle and it will not move on to wash the dishes.
+Your dishwasher is likely to be stuck in wash mode in cases where the water is not hot enough, or the thermostat is not working properly.
+If the water is not at the right temperature, it will not progress to the next cycle, and will not move on to wash the dishes.